-In 1999 U-2’s moved from Istres to OL-IT Sigonella, followed by deployment to UAE late 2001 for Operation Enduring Freedom.
+In 1999 U-2’s moved from Istres to OL-IT Sigonella, followed by deployment to Al Dhafra UAE in September 2001 for Operation Enduring Freedom.

-On the 20th September 2019 a U-2S returned to RAF Fairford as part of the 99th Expeditionary Reconnaissance Squadron (ERS)
+On the 20th September 2019 a U-2S returned to RAF Fairford as part of the 99th ERS

 Also referred to as ‘Arctic Dragons’